netscaler/ADC-scripts/docs/usage/getting-started.md

 ## Installing Modules

-To install the latest version of the Netscaler modules run the following commands
+To install the latest version of the NetScaler modules run the following commands

 ```bash
 git clone https://github.com/citrix/netscaler-ansible-modules